MiDataInt/mdi-apps-framework/docs/developer-tools/reportProgress.md

-Such messages are tremendously useful in code development as they help you understand - in addition to any feedback that R gives you - what sequence of actions was being taken up to the point that code failed.
-This includes knowing what the order of events was, and what the last reported action was.
+Such messages are tremendously useful in code development as they help you understand - in addition to any feedback that R gives you - what sequence of actions was taken up to the point that code failed.
+This includes knowing the order of events and the last reported action.

 Keeping such messages in the production app allows you to query other users for similar information if they